nullfriendz/flag-generator/README.md

 # CTF Flag Generator 🚩

-Easy to use and no specific requirement, just install Python 3.10.12 or above.
+Easy to use and no specific requirement, just install Python 3.10.12 or above on your machine.

 ## Usage 📖